 And you can decide when and how you have contact with your family and friends.
-What should my service do?

-• support you to take part in the community

-• get to know you and the things you like to do

-work with you - and your family and friends if you want them to work with other organisations in the community if that's what you need understand and respect your cultural background.
+- support you to take part in the community - get to know you and the things you like to do work with you - and your family and friends if you want them to work with other organisations in the community if that's what you need understand and respect your cultural background.

-Standard 3: Individual Outcomes Your service supports you to make choices about what you want to do.
+Standard 3: Individual Outcomes

+Your service supports you to make choices about what you want to do.
 You can work toward your goals.